Fibi-DataDeck/World-Population-Project/README.md

 ## Project Overview

 This exploratory and data analysis project uses the MySQL World Sample Database.
-It uses SQL queries to explore data related to cities, countries, and languages across the world.The source dataset is "".
+It uses SQL queries to explore data related to cities, countries, and languages across the world.
+The source dataset is "world.sql" in the repository files.

 ## Project Objectives